Tomahawk missile: Block III

+Block IV

+Block IV is the beginning of the Tactical Tomahawk (TACTOM) program.

+The TACTOM program was initiated in DEC 1997 as a result of changed operational requirements from Fleet Commanders requesting a more flexible, more responsive, and more affordable missile identified in Desert Storm, Bosnia, and Desert Fox.
+The Block (BLK) IV All-Up-Round (AUR) (includes the missile in a canister for surface launch or in a capsule for submarine launch) was built upon the legacy of the Tomahawk Baseline Improvement Program (TBIP), but provided a missile with improved flexibility and increased responsiveness.

+A Low Rate Initial Production contract was awarded to Raytheon (RTX) in October 2002.
+TACTOM reached Initial Operating Capability (IOC) in 2004.

 Tactical Tomahawk Weapons Control System (TTWCS) takes advantage of a loitering feature in the missile's flight path and allows commanders to redirect the missile to an alternative target, if required.
 It can be reprogrammed in-flight to attack predesignated targets with GPS coordinates stored in its memory or to any other GPS coordinates.
 Also, the missile can send data about its status back to the commander.
 It entered service with the US Navy in late 2004.
 The Tactical Tomahawk Weapons Control System (TTWCS) added the capability for limited mission planning on board the firing unit (FRU).

 Tomahawk Block IV introduced in 2006 adds the strike controller which can change the missile in flight to one of 15 preprogrammed alternate targets or redirect it to a new target.
 This targeting flexibility includes the capability to loiter over the battlefield awaiting a more critical target.
 The missile can also transmit battle damage indication imagery and missile health and status messages via the two-way satellite data link.
 Firing platforms now have the capability to plan and execute GPS-only missions.
 Block IV also has an improved anti-jam GPS receiver for enhanced mission performance.

 Block IV includes Tomahawk Weapons Control System (TTWCS), and Tomahawk Command and Control System (TC2S).

 On 16 August 2010, the Navy completed the first live test of the Joint Multi-Effects Warhead System (JMEWS), a new warhead designed to give the Tomahawk the same blast-fragmentation capabilities while introducing enhanced penetration capabilities in a single warhead.
 In the static test, the warhead detonated and created a hole large enough for the follow-through element to completely penetrate the concrete target.
 In February 2014, US Central Command sponsored development and testing of the JMEWS, analyzing the ability of the programmable warhead to integrate onto the Block IV Tomahawk, giving the missile bunker buster effects to better penetrate hardened structures.

 In 2012, the USN studied applying Advanced Anti-Radiation Guided Missile (AARGM) technology into the Tactical Tomahawk.